We were teased on several occasions but now, finally, the Football Manager 2021 Beta is out and we could not be more excited.

 Dynamo Kyiv have now finished second to Shakhtar Donetsk in each of the past four seasons.

 It's simply not good enough.
-Once you return Dynamo to the domestic summit, your target should be winning the Champions League.
+Once you return Dynamo to the domestic summit, your target should be winning the Champions League - if you're brave enough.

 8. Sporting CP